HOUSTON SPOUSAL SUPPORT LAWYER

 Temporary vs. Long-Term Maintenance in Texas

 While the divorce case is still pending, a party may be eligible for temporary spousal support.
 The courts may grant temporary spousal support in an effort to maintain the financial status quo of the parties until the divorce is final.
-The court will only grant long-term spousal maintenance as part of the final divorce decree.
+The court will only grant long-term spousal maintenance as part of the final divorce decree if the party requesting the payment of spousal maintenance meets the statutory requirements to qualify for the payment of spousal maintenance.
+These legal challenges are why having a dedicated Houston spousal maintenance lawyer by your side is of the utmost importance.

-The amount of temporary support is usually based on need, and we can correctly assess and advocate for your level of need.
+The amount of temporary support is usually based on need.
 Without the right professionals at your side, you could overpay the amount of temporary spousal support needed for the other party to meet his or her financial obligations or under-receive what you need to meet your financial obligations while the case is pending.

 Changes to Texas family laws have increased the length of time for payment of spousal maintenance post-divorce.
 The party filing for support may receive up to five, seven, or ten years of spousal maintenance if they qualify.
 Contact the Houston spousal maintenance attorneys at Moffett Law Firm for more information on these legal changes and how they affect your case.

-Schedule a Consultation With the Experienced Houston Spousal Support Lawyers at Moffett Law Firm
+Schedule a Consultation With the Experienced Houston Spousal Maintenance Lawyers at Moffett Law Firm